bilal-azam/SkillShareHub/README.md

 2. Register/Login: User authentication pages.
 3. Profile: User profile management, including bio and skill management.
 4. Search: Search for other users based on skills, view match strength.
+5. Skill Exchange: Request, manage, and track skill exchange sessions with other users.
+6. Notifications: View and manage notifications related to skill exchanges and other events.

 ### Components